pedromfedricci/books-futures-explained/src/1_futures_in_rust.md

 scheduler and then resume execution again where it left off at a later point.

 In contrast to leaf futures, these kind of futures do not themselves represent an I/O resource.
-When we poll these futures we it will run until they get to a leaf function that blocks, where it yields control to the scheduler and waits for some resource to signal us that it's ready so we can resume where we left off.
+When we poll these futures they will run until they get to a leaf function that blocks, where it yields control to the scheduler and waits for some resource to signal us that it's ready so we can resume where we left off.
 These futures can nest many non-leaf futures and and will keep